srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 ...
 ```

+Remember to generate the component executing `ant all` on platform folder.

-You must add the new component to a group and a page.
-You can also do it in the impex file.
+Now we will use impex to create the new component and assign it to a group and a page.
+You can either import it directly on `hac` or add it to an impex file and initialize.

 ```impex
 $version=staged